Recruitment

 How easy each method is to prepare for or game

-A higher bar means more of the answer can be looked up, practised, or handed to AI.
+Higher bars mean more of the answer can be looked up, practised, or handed to AI.
 A live roleplay built from your own job is the hardest to game.

 Which soft skills assessment methods actually predict a good hire?